ClouD-161803/Dykstra-Project/README.md

 - **Standard Dykstra's Algorithm** - Classic cyclic projection implementation
 - **MAP-Dykstra Hybrid** - Combines Method of Alternating Projections with Dykstra for improved performance
 - **Stalling Detection** - Detects and prevents algorithmic stalling (when the algorithm gets stuck cycling)
-- **Interactive Visualization** - 2D visualization of projection paths, half-spaces, and convergence
+- **Interactive Visualisation** - 2D visualisation of projection paths, half-spaces, and convergence
 - **Error Tracking** - Monitors convergence and distance to optimal solution
 - **Rounded Box Support** - Edge-rounding utilities for non-axis-aligned convex regions
 - **Generalised Implementation** - Works for any number of dimensions and half-spaces